brucemwalker/gs_tools/phonebook/README.md

 Addressbook XML format for use with Grandstream phones.

 ## Who is this for?
-Grandstream GRP26XX-series phones support uploaded phonebooks for dialing assistance and to display name lookups for incoming calls.
+Grandstream GRP26XX and GXPXXXX series phones support uploaded phonebooks for dialing assistance and to display name lookups for incoming calls.
 But they expect a proprietary XML format which is only supported by their own